auraphp/Aura.Router/README.md

 Generating A Route Path
 -----------------------

-To generate a URI path from a route so that you can create links, call `generate()` on the router object and provide the route name.
+To generate a URL path from a route so that you can create links, call `generate()` on the _Router_ and provide the route name.

 ```php
 <?php